-Tourism in Andaman and Nicobar Islands relates to journey in one of the seven union territories of India.
+Tourism in Andaman and Nicobar Islands relates to the journey in one of the seven union territories of India.

 The Andamans is an archipelago of over 570 tropical islands, of which only 36 are inhabited.
-Radhanagar beach at Havelock Island was bestowed with the title of ‘Asia’s Best Beach’ in 2004 by the TIME magazine.
+Radhanagar Beach at Havelock Island was bestowed with the title of ‘Asia’s Best Beach’ in 2004 by the TIME magazine.
 It is also listed as the world’s 7th most spectacular beach on Time magazine list.

 So, if you are willing to pack your bags & jump right into this one of the Union Territories of India, you’ve come to the right place.
 Here, in this article, we’ll tell you everything about Andaman & Nicobar Islands & leave no questions unanswered.